-- you have a contract that provides for substitution
+- have a contract that provides for substitution

-- you haven’t given yourself an unlimited right to say no
+- haven’t given yourself an unlimited right to say no

-- you keep records of when substitutions were allowed
+- keep records of when substitutions were allowed

 While it can be tempting to want only the person you pay in all circumstances, this can leave you in the lurch.